gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 - **Track Temporal Changes:** Monitor how population wellness metrics shift over time as new features are released (requires dashboard updates with time-series data)

 #### Example Use Case:
 >A product manager notices the dashboard shows 40-50 year-olds have the highest stress levels (avg.
-6.1) but lowest physical activity (2.3 hrs/week).
+6.1) but the lowest physical activity (2.3 hrs/week).
 Using the activity vs. mental health chart, they estimate that >increasing activity to 5 hrs/week could improve mental health scores by ~4.1 points for this segment.
 This insight justifies developing age-targeted activity challenges or partnerships with fitness apps that appeal to >middle-aged users.

 **Technical Documentation:** Feature engineering logic and coefficient calculations are documented in the [Jupyter Notebook](./scripts/wellness_data_analysis.ipynb) for reproducibility and validation.

 ### Key Takeaways

-1) **Stress Management is Critical (3x more impactful than any positive factor)** Stress Level has the strongest effect on mental health (β = -2.97, standardized = -8.72), with impact 2.5x larger than physical activity and 6x larger than sleep quality.
+1) **Stress Management is Critical (3x more impactful than any positive factor)** Stress Level has the strongest effect on mental health (β = -2.97, standardized = -8.72), with an impact 2.5x larger than physical activity and 6x larger than sleep quality.
 Wellness interventions targeting stress reduction offer the highest potential ROI.
 2) **Physical Activity Delivers the Strongest Positive Impact** Each additional hour of weekly physical activity improves mental health scores by +1.51 points (standardized = +3.47).
 A person increasing activity from 2 to 5 hours/week could expect a ~4.5-point mental health improvement, assuming other factors remain constant.
-3) **Sleep Quality Matters More Than Sleep Duration** Sleep quality (β = +1.84) has 8.6x greater impact than sleep duration (β = +0.21), suggesting that wellness programs should prioritize sleep hygiene interventions over simply encouraging more hours of sleep.
+3) **Sleep Quality Matters More Than Sleep Duration** Sleep quality (β = +1.84) has an 8.6x greater impact than sleep duration (β = +0.21), suggesting that wellness programs should prioritize sleep hygiene interventions over simply encouraging more hours of sleep.
 4) **Mindfulness and Caffeine Have Minimal Direct Effects** Despite popular perception, mindfulness minutes (β = +0.022) and caffeine intake (β = -0.002) show negligible individual impact.
 However, these may work indirectly through their effects on sleep quality and stress levels.
 5) **Model Enables Predictive Wellness Scoring**